zeyadsalah22/Design-Patterns/README.md

 #### Decorator Pattern
 - **Explanation**: Adds behavior to objects dynamically by placing them inside special wrapper objects that contain the behaviors.
 - **Main Points**:
-  - Useful when you need to add responsibilities to objects dynamically and transparently.
+  - Wraps an existing object, allowing to add new functionality dynamically to that object without altering its structure.
-  - Allows you to extend the functionality of objects without altering their structure.
+    - Assign extra behaviors to your object at runtime without breaking the code that use it.
-  - Decorators can be stacked to combine functionalities.
+    - Applies Single Responsibility and Open-Closed principles, each behavior is isolated in separate class, you can introduce new decorators without modifying existing classes.
 - **Components**:
   - Component
   - Concrete Component